JLin-code/25SP_Web_Server_Programming/README.md

 # SUPABASE_KEY=...
 ```

-Project structure (high level)
+## Project structure (high level)

-	- server/
+- `server/`
-		- index.js — express app entry point
+  - `index.js` — Express app entry point
-		- controllers/ — route handlers (products, users)
+  - `controllers/` — route handlers (products, users)
-		- models/ — small model wrappers around JSON or Supabase
+  - `models/` — small model wrappers around JSON or Supabase
-	- client/
+- `client/`
-		- src/ — Vue components and pages
+  - `src/` — Vue components and pages
-		- public/ — static assets for the client app
+  - `public/` — static assets for the client app

-API surface (examples)
+## API surface (examples)

-	- GET /api/v1/products — returns product list
+- GET `/api/v1/products` — returns product list
-	- GET /api/v1/products/:id — product by id
+- GET `/api/v1/products/:id` — product by id
-	- GET /api/v1/users — returns user list
+- GET `/api/v1/users` — returns user list

-	- Endpoints are implemented in `server/controllers` and use `server/models` for data.
+Endpoints are implemented in `server/controllers` and use `server/models` for data.

-Development tips
+## Development tips

-	- Use the client dev server (pnpm --prefix ./client run dev) while developing UI — it supports hot module replacement and faster iteration.
+- Use the client dev server (`pnpm --prefix ./client run dev`) while developing UI — it supports hot module replacement and faster iteration.
 - Use `pnpm run dev` at the repo root to run the Express server with automatic restarts (nodemon).
 - The server currently allows CORS from any origin for ease of development.
 Be careful to lock this down for production apps.